-Having passed the examination, the FDS (OM) will not be awarded until the candidate has satisfactorily completed the Training Programme as confirmed by the Postgraduate Dental Dean/Director.
+Having passed the examination, the FDS (Orth) will not be awarded until the candidate has satisfactorily completed the Training Programme as confirmed by the Postgraduate Dental Dean/Director.
+For those on Post-CCST contracts, this includes satisfactory completion of the appropriate number of workplace based assessments.

-APPLICATION
+3. APPLICATION

-Candidates should submit an application form by the published closing date for the diet of the examination they wish to sit.
+3.1 Candidates should submit an application form by the published closing date for the diet of the examination they wish to sit.
 This is normally sixteen weeks before the examination.
 The current fee should accompany the application.

-4. FORMAT AND SCOPE OF THE ORAL MEDICINE EXAMINATION
+4. FORMAT AND SCOPE OF THE EXAMINATION

 - 4.1 The examination will consist of three sections.
 Each section will be marked separately.
 To pass the whole examination, a candidate must pass all three sections.
-There will be no compensation between sections. - 4.2 Candidates may be examined in any subject area falling within the GDCapproved curriculum, which is available on the GDC website.

-While no syllabus can be comprehensive, an attempt is made in paragraphs 5.1, 5.2 and 5.3 and the Critical Appraisal Syllabus to give an indication of the scope of enquiry in each section.
+There will be no compensation between sections. - 4.2 Candidates may be examined in any subject area falling within the SACapproved curriculum.
+While no syllabus can be comprehensive, an attempt is made in paragraphs, 5.1, 5.2 and 5.3 and the Critical Appraisal Syllabus to give an indication of the scope of the enquiry in each section.